gammapy/gammapy-meetings/dev-meetings/2025/2025-09-26/README.md

 - Separation of internal data format from GADF
 LS works on two PRs, the first one introducing a reader+converter functionality from gadf to the internal format and a second PR, in which this reader+converter will be interfaced from a reworked observation table class, to make the separation of the internal data format and gadf.

-- [#6168] https://github.com/gammapy/gammapy/pull/6168 TB, simple quality of life feature to the EventList
+- [#6168] https://github.com/gammapy/gammapy/pull/6168 TB, simple quality of life feature to the EventList.

 ### [Documentation](https://github.com/orgs/gammapy/projects/27/views/2)

-LS went through user guide, small PR #6162 together with KF was merged.
+LS went through user guide, small PR #6162 together with KF, making cleanup changes, was merged.

 ### Other Issues
 - [#6165] https://github.com/gammapy/gammapy/issues/6165 New feature request about adding normalisation option to the Reflected Background, but not clear how this is best done.
 Possibly the user could be asked to provide an initial prototype.